You can make time for you!

 Morning time doesn’t work well if you have early risers.
 My own kids are up and about by 6 am every morning.
 If your kids keep similar hours, try putting your kids to bed early.

-You’ll end up with a couple hours in the evening to unwind, enjoy a show, or take a long bath.
+You’ll enjoy a couple of hours in the evening to unwind, watch a show, or take a long bath.

 Check out local businesses which cater to children.
 Often there’s an area for you to relax while the children play.
 Bring your knitting along so you can finally finish that shawl.